tiagofilipe12/pATLAS/docs/Import.md

 `nextflow run tiagofilipe12/pATLASflow --assembly --fasta "your_folder/*.fasta"`

 The resulting `JSON` file can then be provided to pATLAS in the **Sequence** menu.

+## Consensus

+A consensus approach between the Mash screen and Mapping results.
+To generate this `JSON` input users must run the following command:

+`nextflow run tiagofilipe12/pATLASflow --mapping --mash_screen --reads "your_folder/*.fastq"`

+Then, the following `JSON` file can then be provided to pATLAS in the **Consensus** menu.